Musta'min

-Mustaʾmīn or Musta'man (مستأمن) is a historical Islamic term for a non-Muslim foreigner temporarily residing in Muslim lands with and aman or guarantee of short-term safe-conduct (aman mu'aqqat) affording the protected status of dhimmis (non-Muslim subjects permanently living in a Muslim-ruled land) without the payment of jizya.
+Mustaʾmīn or Musta'man (مستأمن) is a historical Islamic term for a non-Muslim foreigner temporarily residing in Muslim lands with aman, or guarantee of short-term safe-conduct (aman mu'aqqat), affording the protected status of dhimmi (non-Muslim subjects permanently living in a Muslim-ruled land) without the payment of jizya.

 Merchants, messengers, students and other groups could be given an aman, while foreign envoys and emissaries were automatically protected.

 Types of safe-conducts

 The short-term safe-conduct can be personal or general: